mimosa123321/ynap-frontend-task/README.md

 ### Server side rendering

 1. You need to run `npm run build` first and the generated files will be served by server side.
 2. Then run `npm run dev` to bundle the server side js and open port 3006.
-It will take about 10 seconds.
 You can open http://localhost:3006 to view the site.
+You may see server error on the page because the bundling is not ready.
+It may take about 10 seconds.

 ## Approaches